vitiral/bridge-rpc/README.md

 > always going to the `exec_uid` and Response types are always going to the
 > `init_uid`.

-## Bridge Discovery Phase
-The bridge knows where data goes because it holds a table of `node_id`s mapped to the addresses of the next bridge.
-It learns of the `node_id`s/addresses through the Discovery phase.
+The bridge knows where data goes because it holds a table of `node_uid`s mapped to the protocol-specific addresses of the next bridge.
+It learns of the `node_uid`s/addresses through the Discovery phase.

 The discovery phase goes as follows:
-- the bridge sends out a protocol-specific broadcast message notifying nodes of its location.
+- the bridge sends out `FN_BROADCAST_BRIDGE`
-    - note: it is not important whether this is dropped, as nodes can also send out a broadcast asking bridges.
-- Any nodes/bridges that get this must send `FN_REGISTER_SELF` to the bridge and make sure it completes.
+- other nodes and bridges respond with `FN_REGISTER_SELF`
+- whenever another bridge calls `FN_REGISTER_SELF`, `FN_STREAM_REGISTERED_NODES`
-- Whenever there is a bridge registered `FN_STREAM_REGISTERED_NODES` also gets sent as well, which guarantees that the two bridges stay in sync.
+  is also sent to that bridge.
+This guarantees that the two bridges stay in sync.

 # Function Description
 Functions are the way in which the user's software communicates with other